Explore Port Glasgow

 Frequently asked questions

-The Newark Castle (a remarkably intact 16th century tower house), the shipbuilding heritage (the Port was Glasgow's original seaport), and an Inverclyde town at the heart of Scotland's shipbuilding story Roam surfaces the hidden gems that make Port Glasgow worth exploring.
+Port Glasgow is a place in Inverclyde known for the Newark Castle (a remarkably intact 16th century tower house), the shipbuilding heritage (the Port was Glasgow's original seaport), and an Inverclyde town at the heart of Scotland's shipbuilding story.
+Port Glasgow was established in 1668 as Glasgow's harbour — the Clyde at Glasgow was too shallow for large ships.
+The population is around 16,000.

-Yes — Roam is live in Port Glasgow and across Inverclyde.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Port Glasgow and across Inverclyde.
+It is available on iOS and Android.